chrisparsons83/FFDiscordClub/rules.md

 ## 8. Re-Entry

-8.1 If a player leaves the league for a season, when applying for re-entry, they will
+8.1 If a player leaves the league for a season, when applying for re-entry, their past seasons will not count towards priority placement.

+8.2 Players removed from the FFDiscord Leagues for disciplinary reasons must be approved by a majority of the commissioners in order to be readmitted to the league.

 ## 9. League Growth and Expansion

+9.1.
+In future seasons, as the number of players increases, leagues will be added in Division One to accommodate the growth.

 ## 10. Player Conduct

+10.1.
+Don't be a jerk, and be respectful to others.
+Abuse, disrespect, and assholishness are not tolerated.

+10.2.
+Failure to comply with rule 10.1 is grounds for removal from the league.
+Warnings can optionally be provided by commissioners, but are not required to be removed from the league.